wp-plugins/whoa-rotate/readme.txt

 Requires at least: 3.4
 Tested up to: 3.4

 Whoa!
 Rotate gives you an easy to use shortcode that will rotate your page for the user.
-Just use the shortcode [whoa-rotate] anywhere in a page or post.
-Perfect for April Fools or for joke pages.
+Just use the shortcode [whoa-rotate] anywhere in a page.

 == Description ==